Meningococcal disease

 Nimenrix

-In young children aged 12–23 months, the frequency of mild adverse events was slightly higher when Nimenrix was administered together with other routine childhood vaccines, particularly Infanrix hexa.17,18 Studies on co-administration in adolescents did not show any difference in the frequency of adverse events between administration groups.23
+In young children aged 12–23 months, the frequency of mild adverse events was slightly higher when Nimenrix was administered together with other routine childhood vaccines, particularly Infanrix hexa and Vaxelis.17,18 Studies on co-administration in adolescents did not show any difference in the frequency of adverse events between administration groups.23

 Bexsero